alan-turing-institute/whatwhat/README.md

   (Goes faster and is more in-depth, so quite good if you have some experience with functional programming.
   However, note that it relies on Jane Street's alternative standard library, which `whatwhat` doesn't use.)
 - [Developing Applications with Objective Caml (Book)](https://caml.inria.fr/pub/docs/oreilly-book/html/index.html)

-### VS Code extension
-- There is a VS Code extension for OCaml called [OCaml Platform](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform).
-This includes features for syntax highlighting, editing, navigation and snippets.